Mazari (Baloch tribe): Wars with the Sikh Empire

-In 1836, Mithankot, by then a strong Sikh garrison fortress, was attacked by the Mazari Baloch tribal forces under the command of Sardar Karam Khan, the younger brother of the Mazari Chief, Sardar Mir Bahram Khan.
-The attack came as result of the constant threats of Maharaja Kharak Singh to Rojhan Mazari.
-The garrison was burnt to the ground.
-Any prisoners captured were skinned alive.
-Maharaja Ranjit Singh retaliated by sending Diwan Sawan Mal Chopra, his governor of Multan, to attack Rojhan.
+In 1836, Mithankot, by then a strong Sikh garrison fortress, was attacked by the Mazari Baloch tribal forces under the command of Sardar Karam Khan who was the cammander of Mazari forces, the younger brother of the Mazari Chief, Sardar Mir Bahram Khan.
+The attack came as result of the constant threats by Maharaja Kharak Singh against Rojhan Mazari.
+The garrison was burnt to the ground and any prisoners captured were skinned alive.
+Maharaja Ranjit Singh retaliated by sending Diwan Sawan Mal Chopra, the Governor of Multan to attack Rojhan.
 Rojhan was burnt.
-Despite this, casualties on the Mazari side were minimal as the Sikh Army lost the element of surprise and the Mazaris were able to evacuate their city in time.
-They, then took refuge in the Sulaiman Mountains and continued to harass the Sikhs from there.
-This resulted in constant skirmishes between both the parties.
-According to book 'Tehreek e Mujahideen', after hearing about the bravery of Mazaris, Syed Ahmad Barelvi of Tehreek-e-Mujahidin, approached Sardar Karam Khan, at Kin and offered an alliance to fight jointly against Sikhs and destroy the Kafir kingdom of Lahore but Sardar Karam Khan refused to accept the offer, after having consultation with his elder brother, Mir Fasih Khan.
-Afterwards, Diwan Sawan Mal Chopra invited Sardar Karam Khan to Multan where they entered to a mutual agreement which was to be ratified at Lahore.
+Despite this, casualties on the Mazari side were minimal as the Sikh Army lost the element of surprise and the Mazari were able to evacuate their city in time.
+They subsequently took refuge in the Sulaiman Mountains and continued to harass the Sikhs in Guerrilla warfare tactics.
+This resulted in constant skirmishes between both parties.
+According to the book, 'Tehreek e Mujahideen', after hearing about the bravery of the Mazari, Syed Ahmad Barelvi of Tehreek-e-Mujahidin approached Sardar Karam Khan, at Kin and offered an alliance to fight jointly against Sikhs and destroy the Kafir kingdom of Lahore, however Sardar Karam Khan refused to accept the offer, after having consulting his elder brother, Mir Bahram Khan Mazari.
+Thereafter, Diwan Sawan Mal Chopra invited Sardar Karam Khan to Multan where they entered into a mutual agreement which was to be ratified at Lahore.

-Finally, in 1838 Mir Bahram Khan visited Lahore with 12,000 Mazari tribesmen and officials on the invitation of the Maharaja Ranjit Singh.
-The Mazaris were well received by the Maharaja at the Lahore Fort and given a royal welcome.
-The Maharaja had the Mughal-era Naulakha Pavilion (Saman Burj) inside the Lahore Fort specially renovated for the month-long stay of Sardar Mir Bahram Khan Mazari.
+Finally, in 1838, Mir Bahram Khan visited Lahore with 12,000 Mazari tribesmen and officials at the invitation of the Maharaja Ranjit Singh.
+The Mazari was well received by the Maharaja at the Lahore Fort and given a royal welcome.
+The Maharaja renovated the Mughal-era Naulakha Pavilion (Saman Burj) inside the Lahore Fort for the month-long stay of Sardar Mir Bahram Khan Mazari.
 This meeting between the two leaders officially brought an end to the long war between the Mazari Baloch and the Sikh Empire that started with the attack on Mithankot.
-This picture of Mir Bahram Khan Mazari is in the Sikh War Gallery in Amritsar, India, and was painted by the personal French artist of Maharaja Ranjit Singh's court when Mir Bahram Khan Mazari visited Lahore.
+This picture of Mir Bahram Khan Mazari is in the Sikh War Gallery in Amritsar, India, and was painted by the French artist of Maharaja Ranjit Singh's Court when Mir Bahram Khan Mazari visited Lahore.

 Geography

-The area held by the tribe can be categorized as arid and as well as fertile.
-To the west of Rojhan-Mazari lie the Sulaiman Range and to the east flows the River Indus.
-Rainfall is scarce but heavy showers do occur 3-4 times every year which lead to hill torrents from the west.
-The climate is excellent for crops like cotton, wheat, rice, sugar cane etc. to grow.
+The area held by the Mazari Tribe can be categorized as arid as well as fertile.
+To the west of Rojhan-Mazari lie the Sulaiman Range, and to the east, flows the river Indus.
+Rainfall is scarce, but heavy showers do occur 3-4 times every year which lead to hill torrents from the west.
+The climate is excellent for crops like cotton, wheat, rice, and sugar cane to grow.